fhildeb/lukso-node-guide/7-monitoring/05-prometheus.md

 Not only do we need to change the owner this time, but we also need to change the access mode of the executable.
 We need to allow the owner to read, write, and execute the file, while the group and all other services can only read from it.

-We can use the change mode tool `chmod` like we did it already within the [Blackbox Exporter](./04-blackbox-exporter.md) section of the guide.
+We can use the change mode tool `chmod` like we did it already within the [Node Exporter](./02-node-exporter.md) section of the guide.

 ```sh
 sudo chmod 755 /usr/local/bin/prometheus